 Memory demands (a) an image, (b) a belief in the past existence…The believing is a specific feeling or sensation or complex of sensations, different from expectation or bare assent in a way that makes the belief refer to the past; the reference to the past lies in the belief-feeling, not in the content believed.
 [Russell 1921, page 186]

 Hume's and Russell's accounts of memory are both versions of the RTM.
 They differ, however, in two important respects.
 First, Hume's account of memory sees the objects of memory as ideas.
 But Humean ideas are not essentially propositional.
 In fact, a propositional representation will have to be constructed from two or more ideas.
 So inasmuch as we are interested in an account of memory belief, which is essentially propositional, we'll have to look elsewhere.
 On the other hand, the “images” that are the primary component of Russell's view surely have propositional content.
 Russell's second important point of departure from Hume concerns that which is distinctive of memory representations.
-On Hume's account, memory images are distinguished by an intrinsic property; memory images are more vivid and forceful than impressions and less vivid and forceful than images of imagination.
+On Hume's account, memory images are distinguished by an intrinsic property; memory images are more vivid and forceful than images of imagination and less vivid and forceful than impressions.
 Pace Hume, Russell takes the distinguishing feature of memory images to be relational: an image is a memory image if it is associated with a certain feeling or belief to the effect that the content of that image refers to an event in the past.

 One major advantage of Russell's view over Hume's is that Russell's is decidedly more economical.
 For any event that one perceives, remembers, and imagines, one will need three distinct images each with the appropriate level of vivacity and forcefulness.
 Russell's view, in contrast, sees the difference between the different mental types as coming in the relation to the same representation.
 Russell's view, or something like it, has become standard in contemporary philosophy of mind: the difference between the thought that p, the desire that p, and the belief that p is taken to be found not in the representation itself but in the relationship one bears to the representation.
 In this way, the same thing can be the object of belief, thought, desire, and any other propositional attitude.